btakita/philosophy/src/story.md

 Stories hold [state](./state.md) that can be used for [context](./context.md).

 Note that history is a masculine [anthropomorphized](./anthropomorphism.md) term.
 Herstory is a feminine anthropomorphized term.
-Ourstory is gender-neutral & inclusive anthropomorphized.
+Ourstory is a gender-neutral anthropomorphized term.
 Story (the story, this story) does not have the bias of anthropomorphism.

 ## Recounting of a sequence of events/Narrative